phaxio/phaxio-dotnet/Docs/README-csharp-v2.md

 To get a list of your numbers, you can run this method:

-    var numbers = phaxio.ListNumbers();
+    var numbers = phaxio.ListAccountNumbers();

-which will return a List<PhoneNumber> with all of your numbers.
+which will return a List<PhoneNumberV2> with all of your numbers.

+You can specify an country code to search in:

+    var numbers = phaxio.ListNumbers(countryCode: "1");

-You can specify an area code to search in:
+You can specify an area code to search in (you must also specify the country code):

-    var numbers = phaxio.ListNumbers("808");
+    var numbers = phaxio.ListNumbers(areaCode: "808", countryCode: "1");

 or you can search for a specific number:

-    var numbers = phaxio.ListNumbers(number: "8088675309");
+    var numbers = phaxio.GetNumberInfo("8088675309");

 ### Release number